vinceskahan/vds-weewx-saratoga-patches/README.txt

 installation, just with this patching step inserted.

  - extract Base-USA.zip
- - patch it using this patch
+ - apply each of these patches individually (for now) with something like: cd saratoga patch < filename_here
  - extract my WE plugin
  - extract your desired icon set
  - edit your configurable information as needed